fernandocamargo/dry-in-react/README.md

 Swizec's article recommends YAGNI: don't abstract until patterns emerge from duplicated code.

+> "The best time to generalize code is **never**.
+The second best time is after you've written the same code 3+ times and deeply understand the pattern."

 This codebase agrees with YAGNI but adds a nuance:

 **When you do abstract, abstract primitives, not configurations.**